vselvarajijay/vagrant-ansible-docker-django/README.md

 Working with Vagrant, Ansible, and Docker
 =========================================

 This is a demo project using Vagrant, Ansbile and Docker.
 An Ansible playbook is used to build a Docker image, and then start a Docker container.
 The Docker container runs a Django app which is executed within the Vagrant VM.
+After successful launch, the django App can be accessed from the host machine via http://localhost:8000.

 ![Image of Vagrant Environment] (http://oi60.tinypic.com/2zqfpmt.jpg)

 Vagrant
 -------

+Download ubuntu, forward port 8000, and run the Ansible playbook

 ```
 Vagrant.configure(2) do |config|